dmcomm/dmcomm.github.io/pages/pi-pico.md

     * Note: we can't just stick wires into the prongs as with Digimon
     * Craft a connector?
     * Desolder a Talisdam cord, replace with something else, and use the cord with other toys?
-    * Custom connectors are in development
+    * Xanthos has connectors for sale

 ## Arduino

 Only pronged devices are currently supported.
-Usage is the same as for the original version, except currently missing the "T" command.
+Usage is the same as for the original version.
 The CircuitPython firmware option is now recommended instead.

 In the Arduino IDE, install "Arduino Mbed OS RP2040 Boards" using the Boards Manager.
 (This project uses the official Arduino support and not the older unofficial one from Earle Philhower.)
 To flash the Pi Pico using Arduino for the first time, you need to hold the BOOTSEL button while connecting to the computer.
-Flash the sketch from the [pi-pico branch](https://github.com/dmcomm/dmcomm-project/blob/pi-pico/dmcomm/dmcomm.ino).
-You can right-click the "Raw" button and choose "Save as" to download the single file.
+Flash `ClassicComUnit` from [dmcomm-arduino-lib](https://github.com/dmcomm/dmcomm-arduino-lib).

 ## CircuitPython

-### Setup
+### WiFiCom firmware (recommended)

+Follow the instructions at [wificom-update-tool](https://github.com/mechawrench/wificom-update-tool).

+### Manual setup for dmcomm-python only

 * Download CircuitPython 8 from the [website](https://circuitpython.org/downloads) (note that a different image is required for Pico and Pico W).
-Tested with `8.0.5`.
-More recent versions will probably work. `7.3.x` will probably still work, but is not being tested regularly, and note that the iC sensor requires extra components.
+Tested with `8.2.2`.
+More recent versions will probably work.
 * Connect the Pi Pico to the computer while holding the BOOTSEL button.
 The RPI-RP2 drive should appear.
 * Copy the CircuitPython image to the RPI-RP2 drive.
 The CIRCUITPY drive should appear.
 * Get [dmcomm-python](https://github.com/dmcomm/dmcomm-python/releases) and unzip.
-* Copy `code.py`, `board_config.py`, and the `lib` folder to the CIRCUITPY drive (there might already be a `lib` folder there, so really you are copying the `lib/dmcomm` folder into it).
+* Copy `boot.py`, `code.py`, `board_config.py`, and the `lib` folder to the CIRCUITPY drive (there might already be a `lib` folder there, so really you are copying the `lib/dmcomm` folder into it).
-* Copy `boot.py` too if you want to switch to the `data` serial port and write-protect the CIRCUITPY drive (unless the custom button is held at startup).
-The `data` serial port is required for w0rld, but may not show all error messages.
-A writeable CIRCUITPY drive is required for updating DMComm, but can get corrupted (particularly on Mac) or make the program restart unexpectedly.
-You will need to reset/replug the Pi Pico before `boot.py` takes effect.
+* Safely remove the CIRCUITPY drive from the computer and reset/replug the Pi Pico.
-* Now you can use the Alpha apps or ACom Wiki as usual.
+* Now you can use the usual apps as for an A-Com.
 Alpha Serial shows some odd output at startup, but this is not a problem.
 * To update CircuitPython, repeat the first three steps.
 * To update DMComm, replace the specified files on the CIRCUITPY drive with new ones from the git repo.
-If you copied `boot.py` earlier, connect the Pi Pico to the computer while holding the custom button (wait until CIRCUITPY appears before releasing the button).
-If you copied `boot.py` and don't have a button, connect GP3 to GND with a wire, then connect the Pi Pico to the computer.
+To make CIRCUITPY writeable, you will need to connect the Pi Pico to the computer while holding the custom button (wait until CIRCUITPY appears before releasing the button).
+If you don't have a button, connect GP3 to GND with a wire, then connect the Pi Pico to the computer.

 ### Usage